 Please note: If you require urgent or acute care at any time, regardless of hospital capacity, you should seek care at your nearest hospital.
 The critically ill or injured will always receive care and will always receive priority attention.

-This table is accurate as of the morning of Thursday, June 1, 2023.
+This table is accurate as of the morning Thursday, November 30, 2023.
 Inpatient bed availability can change at any time.

 - Green - Standard working capacity and space available.